VA Study Shows No Benefit To Treating Coronavirus With Chloroquine

 “In this study, we found no evidence that use of hydroxychloroquine, either with or without azithromycin, reduced the risk of mechanical ventilation in patients hospitalized with COVID-19.
 An association of increased overall mortality was identified in patients treated with hydroxychloroquine alone.
 These findings highlight the importance of awaiting the results of ongoing prospective, randomized, controlled studies before widespread adoption of these drugs.”

 In mid-March, Trump signaled that hydroxychloroquine and azithromycin treatment had been a significant breakthrough in the coronavirus pandemic and urged the FDA to make the treatment available “immediately” via Twitter.
-He did so in spite of the lack of any significant study of the treatment.
-Dr Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, has pointed out (via The Guardian) that the evidence supporting Trump’s initial claim is lacking.
-He has consistently maintained that more research is needed.
+He did so in spite of the lack of any significant study of the methodology.

+Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, has pointed out that the evidence supporting Trump’s initial claim is lacking, as reported by The Guardian.
+He has consistently maintained that more research is needed into the efficacy of the drug before it is adopted as a potential treatment.

 A chloroquine study in Brazil was scrapped when its subjects grew severely ill, with some of the cases resulting in death.
 That study was set to examine the outcomes of 81 patients who had been hospitalized due to COVID-19 infection in the Brazilian city of Manaus.
 By the sixth day of the project, 11 patients who had been in a higher-dose study group had died of cardiac arrhythmia.